 When you’ve not realised what you’ve been through and are still in the depths of all the self-doubt and confusion, it can be challenging when they come back with false promises to stay away and let them go.

 Being the target of narcissistic abuse is one of the most confusing experiences we can ever have.
-We live in a war zone of mental warfare without even knowing that’s what it is.
+We live in a war zone of psychological￼ warfare without even knowing that’s what it is.
 Just when you wake from one nightmare, they deliver you another blow.
 It’s genuinely one of the most soul-destroying experiences I’ve ever lived.

 Then when we finally do break free, finally have had enough, they’ll either not leave, or they’ll leave and cause mass smear campaigns and destruction to our lives.
 They often move on extremely fast.
-No one falls in love faster than a narcissist who needs somewhere to live, or to prove they are not the bad one.
+No one falls in love faster than a narcissist who needs somewhere to live or to prove they are not the bad one.
 A vast majority also come back for the hoover, they mess with children’s minds, as we try to heal ourselves, they have game after game to play, the only way to escape this is to stop playing, they thrive on our attention and emotions, once we stop playing they might up their games, still not playing and no reaction is best.
 As kryptonite is to Superman, no reaction is to a narcissist.
-Observe their behaviour don’t absorb, when theirs a bottle of poison if we drink it, it will infect our body’s, if we just look at the bottle it will not when we absorb their negative words it confuses us and infects our minds when we observe it doesn’t.
+Observe their behaviour don’t absorb, when theirs a bottle of poison if we drink it, it will infect our bodies, if we just look at the bottle it will not when we absorb their negative words it confuses us and infects our minds when we observe it doesn’t.
 We see clearly what they are trying to do.
-By observing, we soon see a pattern and know what’s coming next until they eventually they fall silent on us again.
+By observing, we soon see a pattern and know what’s coming next until they eventually fall silent on us again.
 Use that quiet time to heal in case they do come at you again.
 You’ll be stronger and wiser and so much happier.
 Some narcissistic people, the narcissist psychopaths, especially you, might need to be prepared to move miles away from so they can not find you.

 The difference between them and us.